 Let’s get started!

-What is a Roof Plan?
+What Is a Roof Plan?

 For a simple roof, the plan might be just a scaled 2D drawing that shows dimensions.
 Detailed roof plans will include a lot more information (which we’ll explain in the next section).

 Roof plans often change during the design stage, especially if clients make requests that change the footprint of their home.
 A roof plan may also change based on factors such as availability of materials or local building codes.
-A professional working on a residential roof plan should be prepared to make revisions and present new designs for contractors and clients.
+A roofing contractor working on a residential roof plan should be prepared to make revisions and present new designs for contractors and clients.

 What a Roof Plan Includes

-A roof plan includes roof dimensions, specifications for pitch/slope, the placement of vents and drainage, and material specifications.
+A roof plan includes roof dimensions, specifications for roof pitch/slope, the placement of vents and drainage, and material specifications.
 It may also include framing details.

 - Dimensions and styles of windows and skylights